-1. The student must pay the tuition fees and any required deposit at the time of their registration in each semester.
+- 1. The student must pay the tuition fees and any required deposit at the time of their registration in each semester.
 The student registration will not be completed unless they pay all the required fees.
-The University has the right to amend the amount of fees and deposits required as it deems appropriate, after obtaining the approval of the responsible bodies.

-- 2. Newly-admitted students who have applied to the University immediately after their graduation from secondary schools are entitled to a discount in their first semester.
+The University has the right to amend the amount of fees and deposits required as it deems appropriate, after obtaining the approval of the responsible bodies. - 2.
+Newly-admitted students who have applied to the University immediately after their graduation from secondary schools are entitled to a discount in their first semester.
 This discount relates to tuition fees only.
-Other fees such as books fees are excluded: - 30% for students who have obtained a GPA 95% and above. - 15% for students who have obtained a GPA 90-94.99%. - 3.
-Tuition fees paid by students are as follows - a.
-Tuition fees per credit hour for students in bachelor's degree programmes in each of the following colleges: - i.
-College of Administrative Sciences ii.
-College of Law iii.
-College of Art & Science
+Other fees such as books fees are excluded: - A. 30% for students who have obtained a GPA 95% and above. - B. 15% for students who have obtained a GPA 90-94.99%. - 3.
+Tuition fees paid by students are as follows - A. Tuition fees per credit hour for students in bachelor's degree programmes in each of the following colleges:

+1. College of Administrative Sciences

-N° Programmes Credit Hours Fees per Credit Hour 1 Bachelor in Accounting 135 92.700 BHD 2 Bachelor in Business Administration 135 92.700 BHD 3 Bachelor in Accounting and Finance 135 92.700 BHD 4 Bachelor in Management Information Systems 135 92.700 BHD 5 Bachelor in Political Science 135 92.700 BHD
+°N Programmes Credit Hours Fees per Credit Hour 1 Bachelor's Degree in Accounting 135 BHD 92.700 2 Bachelor's Degree in Business Administration 135 BHD 92.700

+°N Programmes Credit Hours Fees per Credit Hour 3 Bachelor's Degree in Accounting and Finance Sciences 135 BHD 92.700 4 Bachelor's Degree in Management Information Systems 135 BHD 92.700 5 Bachelor's Degree in Political Sciences 135 BHD 92.700